 app/design/frontend/<package>/<your_theme> and your theme assets

 skin/frontend/<package>/<your_theme>, in Magento 2 everything is

 consolidated into one base folder location.
 In this case, there is no longer a separate

 skin folder for theme assets.
-All of your templates and assets are now stored in:

 app/design/frontend/<package>/<your_theme> (in other words, the old location

 You will soon see that unlike Magento 1.x where all the templates were stored in

 design/frontend/<package>/<theme>/template, there are a number of folders, as